-- Click Next to install a driver for the CardBus. - Select Agree and click Next to continue the process after reviewing the license agreemennt. - A window will appear prompting the insertion of the Wireless CardBus Adapter into the notebook.
-Firmly insert the AirStation Card into a CardBus slot on your notebook.
+- Click Next to install a driver for the CardBus. - Select Agree and click Next to continue the process after reviewing the license agreemennt. - A window will appear prompting the insertion of the Wireless Adapter.
+Plug the included cable into the Nfiniti AirStation and your PC's USB port.